MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-scope-schedule-overview.md

 ---
-title: Manage project resources and schedule overview
+title: Overview of the manage project resources and schedule business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for managing resources and schedule for projects. ms.date: 11/29/2023 ms.topic: conceptual